nextsimdg/xios_cpp_toy/README.md

 ### What is the "test" made of

-The test is a C++ version of one particular assignment that the XIOS teams organize during their "xios training" workshops, the original Fortran-based version can be accessed here:
+The test is a C++ version of one particular assignment that the XIOS team organizes during their "xios training" workshops, the original Fortran-based version can be accessed here:
 `>> svn co http://forge.ipsl.jussieu.fr/ioserver/svn/XIOS/xios_training/hands-on-3`

 Julien Derouillat of the XIOS team was kind enough to adapt this test from Fortran to C++ for us.